 Legend A: Genes with adjusted p values < 0.05 in the DESeq2 analysis.

 The median number of orthologs was lower in differentially expressed genes than in all genes, which is consistent with the observation that more differentially expressed genes were unique to Coccidioides spp.
 (Table 2).
-The median length of differentially expressed genes was also smaller than the median length of all genes.
+The median length of differentially expressed genes was also shorter than the median length of all genes.

 Table 3

+Orthologs and length in differentially expressed genes